-Students shall not be permitted to sit for the examinations at the end of the third year of study unless they are in possession of a Certificate in General First-Aid issued by a first-aid organization recognized by the Institution
+Students shall not be permitted to sit for the examinations at the end of their Final Exit-level year of study unless they are in possession of a Certificate in General First-Aid issued by a first-aid organization recognized by the Institution.
+Students missing the course for any reason will be expected to obtain the required certificate at their own cost and in their own time.